 Healthcare compliance is a constant process of abiding by legal, ethical, and professional standards applicable to healthcare organizations.
 Having an effective compliance program in place is necessary since hiring an employee excluded for posing risks to patient safety or financial integrity extends those risks to healthcare providers as well.
 Additionally, this exposes them to overpayments when receiving reimbursements from federal healthcare programs, therefore negatively affecting patient care and the overall bottom line of their business.

 The key component of healthcare compliance is cross-checking and monitoring exclusion lists on a regular basis.
 Even though this process can be overwhelming and time-consuming, employers need to screen employees and contractors against two main federal exclusion lists and available state Medicaid exclusion lists.
-The first step in successfully ensuring that excluded parties are not providing any services is that employers understand differences between the Office of Inspector General’s (OIG) List of Excluded Individuals and Entities (LEIE) and the General Services Administration’s (GSA) System for Award Management (SAM).Find out how to achieve effective compliance and make sure you are on top of every exclusion list with this comprehensive guide on exclusion screening.
+The first step in successfully ensuring that excluded parties are not providing any services is that employers understand differences between the Office of Inspector General’s (OIG) List of Excluded Individuals and Entities (LEIE) and the General Services Administration’s (GSA) System for Award Management (SAM).Find out how to achieve effective compliance and make sure you stay acquainted with every exclusion list with this comprehensive guide on exclusion screening.

 DIFFERENCES BETWEEN EXCLUSION LISTS